-Staff developed the policy based on Golden Rules and Positive Behaviour Management strategies developed by Jenny Mosely.
-It is also informed by Growth Mindset principles.
+Staff developed the policy following training by Jenny Mosely; the policy is based on her Golden Rules and Positive Behaviour Management strategies.
 Pupils' views are sought via the School Council and parents' are consulted via the annual parent survey.
-The Strategic Policy and Direction committee of the Governing Body agree the final policy.
+The Strategic Direction committee of the Governing Body agree the final policy.
 Staff, pupils and parents agree to abide by the policy through the home-school agreement.